AlexKutkanych/EPAM_hw/readme.md

-This is a repo for tasks from EPAM Lab.
+This is a repo for tasks from EPAM Lab and FreeCodeCamp.